 My first visit to Chapultepec Castle I was just a girl, but now I can imagine the stories inside and outside during the golden years of the place.
 And I remember that it was a magic place for me when I was a kid.

-History of Chapultepec Castle in Mexico.
+History of Chapultepec Castle in Mexico

-But they didn’t find any buyers, finally the building was bought in 1806 by the municipal government of Mexico City
+Finally, the building was bought in 1806 by the municipal government of Mexico City

 However, during the Independence War (1810-1821) the Chapultepec Castle was abandoned for several years, until 1833 when the building became the Military Academy.

-On September 13, 1847, the castle was taken by United States during the Mexican-American War.
+On September 13, 1847, the castle was taken by the United States during the Mexican-American War.
 Two years later the castle was the Military Academy again.

 Maximilian also ordered the construction of a straight boulevard, like in Europe in order to connect the city and the castle.
 The name of the boulevard nowadays is Paseo de la Reforma.

-Later for a few years it was the Astronomical, Meteorological and Magnetic Observatory.
+Later for a few years, it was the Astronomical, Meteorological, and Magnetic Observatory.

 The Mexican President Porfirio Díaz made the palace the official residence and a few presidents did the same for its time.